gabrielestefono/curso_typescript/docs/handbook/09 - Modules.md

 ### Additional Import Syntax

-An import can be renamed using a format like import {old as new}:
+An import can be renamed using a format like `import {old as new}`:

 ```ts
 import { pi as π } from "./maths.js";